 The Best Toy Cars for Toddlers

 These colorful, chunky wood cars are great for babies 12 months and older.
 They roll smoothly, and have no sharp or annoying parts.
-Each car is made from blocks of beechwood.
+Each is made from blocks of beechwood.

 These standout trucks are made from recycled plastic, which is something we can get behind.
-But sustainability aside, they're also just cool toys.
+Sustainability aside, they're also just cool toys.
 The fire truck has a 360 degree roof ladder and two removable side ladders.
 The truck, meanwhile, has a flatbed that tilts up to allow the car it's hauling to roll right off.

 Not only does this building set teach toddlers to problem-solve, as they learn how certain pieces fit together to achieve the desired result, but it's also modular.
 It only has 11 pieces, so kids can build the tow truck of their dreams without getting frustrated.